opencomputeproject/ocp-diag-core/apis/ocpdiag/ocpdiag/g3doc/results_reference_api.md

 ## Glossary

 **FRU**
-:   Field-Replaceable Unit: Hardware components that datacenter techs can swap
+:   Field-Replaceable Unit: Hardware components that data center techs can swap
     out (in contrast to embedded components).

 ## API structure and semantics